phel-lang/phel-lang.org/content/documentation/authoring-libraries.md

 - composer.json
 - phel-config.php

-In order to better provide you with an example, you can view the source code of the first Phel library [mabasic/phel-json](https://github.com/mabasic/phel-json).
+To better provide you with an example, you can view the source code of the first Phel library [mabasic/phel-json](https://github.com/mabasic/phel-json).
 The library has been merged to core Phel in namespace [phel\json](/documentation/api/#json-decode), but you can still install it and see how it all works.
 Read more about `phel\json` in the blog post [Release: v0.8.0](/blog/release-0-8/).

 ### composer.json

 The most important part in this file is the `require` section.
-In here you need to declare which Phel version your library supports.
+In here, you need to declare which Phel version your library supports.

 ```json
 "require": {